AlexKordic/The-real-history-of-async-networking/README.md

 ## A note on "async" languages

 So how come C, the language from the 70s is able to implement this kind of async software stack?
 Basically, JavaScript is not async at all.
 Async is not a property of the language but rather a property of the libraries which the language makes use of.
-You can believe JavaScript to be async, but according to computer science JavaScript is rather *less* async than C given that JavaScript has no treading support.
+You can believe JavaScript to be async, but according to computer science JavaScript is rather *less* async than C given that JavaScript has no threading support.
 An imperative computer program cannot possibly execute anything exept for what is described at the PC register, unless you have threads.
 What happens if you perform some kind of computation in your Node.js app?
 Simple, the app will freeze because there is only one event-loop and only one thread of execution.
-Good luck imlpementing anything async in JavaScript without the use of threads.
+Good luck implementing anything async in JavaScript without the use of threads.